 Maximum Weight: 30 lbs

-- Baby Bjorn: The Baby Bjorn high chair is similar to the Primo but it was not available for purchase at the time of this writing.
+- Baby Bjorn: The Baby Bjorn high chair is similar to the Primo but it was not available at this time (last checked in Feb.
+2023).
 It is not clear whether it will restock in the future.

-Folding High Chair with Best Amenities: Joovy Nook
+Folding High Chairs with Best Amenities: Joovy Nook

 Maximum Weight: 50 lbs